xabimich/downloaddicom/README.md

 ### Script Description
-This is a script to automatise the download DICOM images from a visor.
+This is a script to automatise the download of DICOM images from a visor.

 ### Getting Started
 1. Install python in your machine.